 ‘It can be fairly quiet here in winter; there can be 14 feet of snow outside and the temperature drops to an average of minus 17°C. But there’s a friendly local community, including Inuit (Eskimo) and Innu (native Canadians), and our sports facilities are second to none.
 We have clubs for skidooing in winter and quad biking in summer.
 There are just so many fantastic opportunities right on our doorstep.’

 Initial Officer Training

-After Initial Officer Training, you will complete a three month specialist Flight Operations Training Course at RAF Shawbury, Shropshire, which includes theoretical and practical training in: airmanship, flight planning, flight security, navigation, meteorology, and airspace management.
+After Initial Officer Training, you will complete a three month specialist Flight Operations training course which includes theoretical and practical training in: airmanship, flight planning, flight security, navigation, meteorology, and airspace management.

 During your first tour you are most likely to find yourself working in the Operations Room of an RAF base where you will receive on-the-job training and work under supervision to plan and mange aircraft tasks.

 As a Flight Operations Officer you will have the opportunity for further professional training and development throughout your career as well as the chance to undertake additional leadership and management training.

 You’ll join the RAF on either a Short Service Commission of up to nine years, or on a Permanent Commission that will normally require a minimum of 18 years service.